 Because carbon dioxide is an asphyxiant, it mostly affects your brain.
 At moderate CO2 levels, around 1000 ppm, there are observable effects on your thinking.
 These same levels also reduce concentration and focus, as well as create discomfort from breathing stuffy air.
 Overall, moderate levels of CO2, which are very common in office meeting rooms, schools, and even your home, won’t let your body function optimally.

-At higher levels, around 2500 ppm, there are substantial reductions in cognitive functioning, especially for tasks that require higher-level thinking.
+At higher levels, around 2500 ppm, there are significant reductions in cognitive functioning, especially for tasks that require higher-level thinking.
 People feel fatigued and report having more headaches.
 These conditions are less common but can still occur regularly in schools and poorly ventilated buildings.
 The chart below summarizes a study that shows how CO2 affects your brain functioning.

 If CO2 levels get severe (>50,000 ppm), it can also cause you to lose consciousness.
 If this occurs for long enough, death is a possibility.
 However, these conditions are unrealistic; you would only encounter these conditions in exceptional circumstances, such as a leaky basement over an abandoned coal mine.